LalaIAm/cline-novelist/memory-bank/progress.md

     - Scene appearances tracking
     - Notes and development ideas
     - AI-powered suggestions for character development
+- **Plot Management wireframes completed**:
+  - Plot Dashboard with multiple visualization methods:
+    - Timeline view for chronological visualization of plot elements
+    - Structure view based on three-act structure with narrative beats
+    - Scene organization view for managing individual scenes
+  - Plot Element Detail screen for focused editing of narrative elements
+  - Filtering and categorization systems for organizing plot components
+  - Connection of plot elements to characters for narrative coherence
+- **Novel Settings & Configuration wireframes completed**:
+  - Novel Settings Dashboard with tabbed interface for organization:
+    - Metadata tab for managing title, description, genre, and collaborators
+    - Configuration tab for editor preferences and AI assistance settings
+    - Export options tab with multiple format support and customization
+    - Version history tab with timeline and list views
+  - Collaborator management with role-based permissions
+  - Export options with file format selection and content filtering
+  - Version history visualization with comparison tools
+  - Version branching for exploring alternative drafts

 ## What's Left to Build